Chronic recurrent multifocal osteomyelitis: Treatment

 CRMO/CNO is different for each patient.
-Not every child responds to every treatment.
-Your doctor may need to try several medications before finding the one that works for your child.
+Not every patient responds to every treatment.
+The patient's doctor may need to try several medications before finding the one that works for them.
 In severe cases, doctors may combine medications to treat the disease.
-Your doctor will work with you and your child to help find the best treatment.
+The patient's doctor will work with them to help find the best treatment.
 For some CRMO/CNO patients, the disease can be managed with non-steroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs are the first line treatment.
 However, if NSAIDs are not effective, or if your child does not tolerate NSAIDs well, second line treatments are available.